US Army WLAs in Wartime Photos and Publications

 'Atrocious Weather' The winter of 1944-45 was one of the worst and coldest in history, yet it didn't stop the WLA riding GI!
 This

 picture was taken in Europe that winter.
-The uniform worn by the rider is barely different from the one he wore coming ashore in France the previous summer and one can only imagine how miserable conditions must have been for the soldiers at the front. |
+The uniform worn by the rider is barely different from the one he wore coming ashore in France the previous Summer and one can only imagine how miserable conditions must have been for the soldiers at the front. |

 ![]() Photo from the Webmaster's Collection |